Generic Name: mitoxantrone (mye-TOX-an-trone)

 Some MEDICINES MAY INTERACT with mitoxantrone.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Cyclosporine because the risk of side effects may be increased
+- Trastuzumab because the risk of its side effects may be increased by mitoxantrone

 - Digoxin or hydantoins (eg, phenytoin) because their effectiveness may be decreased by mitoxantrone